Serphyus/Arch-Setup/README.md

 process.
 The project is limited to EFI systems and encrypts the root partition by default.
 The keyboard layout and localtime is also set to Norway by default, however this can be changed in the `config.sh` file.
+The bootctl config will automatically boot into the arch system without any prompt.
+This can be changed in the `/boot/loader/entries/arch.conf`.

 ## Requirements
 - EFI System